wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-static-private-ip-classic-cli.md

 <properties
-   pageTitle="How to set a static private IP in classic mode ausing the CLI| Windows Azure" description="Understanding static private IPs (DIPs) and how to manage them in classic mode using the CLI" services="virtual-network" documentationCenter="na"
+   pageTitle="How to set a static private IP in classic mode ausing the CLI| Azure" description="Understanding static private IPs (DIPs) and how to manage them in classic mode using the CLI" services="virtual-network" documentationCenter="na"